Site icon Circuit Ideas for You

 These circuits are commonly used in applications such as metal hardening, cooking, induction heating cooktops and various industrial processes.

-The basic idea behind induction heating is to use a high frequency alternating current AC to create an electromagnetic field and when a conductive material is placed within this field it generates eddy currents that cause localized heating.
+The basic idea behind induction heating is to use a high frequency alternating current AC to create an electromagnetic field and when a conductive material is placed within this field it generates eddy currents that cause concentrated heating.

 Circuit Diagram: